-The job of the personal representative (executor) is immense.
-While the primary function of a personal representative involves accounting for the estate’s assets and liabilities and determining who is to receive it, there are a large number of a tasks involved in order to obtain the final goal of distributing the estate assets.
+The job of the personal representative is challenging.
+The main role of a personal representative involves accounting for the estate’s assets, debts, and determining who is to receive the leftover funds.
+However, there are a large number of additional steps involved before money can be paid to beneficiaries.
 Some of the matters we commonly advise executor’s on include:

-- Having all assets properly valued, listed, and disclosed in the application for grant of probate
+- Having the assets properly valued, listed, and disclosed in the application for Grant of Probate

 - Accounting for changes in the value of assets